shahul-hamed/scrollable_list/README.md

 * This package has some required information for maintaining the scroll event with relevant bottom bar menu.

 * This package uses the two list one is for body page content and another one is bottom bar content.

+* Here , you can create own page contents for all pages.

+* This package supports four menu with scrolling and navigation controls.